Wolves in Wolves' Clothing: Release

 In January 2007, the band went on a tour of California alongside Strike Anywhere, Dead to Me and Love Equals Death.
 Following this, they toured New Zealand and Australia, then visited Japan and Taiwan in April 2007.
 In August and September 2007, the band toured Europe with the Mad Caddies, and then a few dates in Israel with Useless ID, Man Alive, Kill the Drive, and the Testicles.
-A second European leg followed by a short tour of South Africa, with support from The Loved Ones (American band)|the Loved Ones.
+A second European leg followed by a short tour of South Africa, with support from the Loved Ones.
 In February and March 2008, the band appeared on the Fat Tour, alongside No Use for a Name and the Flatliners, and appeared at the South by Southwest music conference.
 They went on the second leg of the Fat Tour with No Use for a Name and American Steel in May 2008.
 Following this, they performed at the Quebec City Music Festival in Canada.